Nike’s marketing pitch: Giving you bounce with every step.

 SHOES SIMILAR TO THE NIKE ZOOMX INVINCIBLE

-If one considers the demographic that Nike wants to sell the Invincible to, then the adidas UltraBoost 21 is the closest match.
+If one considers the demographic that Nike wants to sell the Invincible to, then the adidas UltraBoost 21 (our review here) is the closest match.
 The high-volume Boost midsole provides a tried-and-tested cushioning experience under a stylish and snug upper.
+It’s a much firmer shoe, though.
 The Ultra 4D also delivers a unique cushioning experience because of its latticed, 3D-printed midsole.